Rowan Atkinson

 Date of Birth: 6 January, 1955

-He is the son of Ella May (Bainbridge) and Eric Atkinson.
+He is the son of Ella May (Bainbridge) and Eric Atkinson, who was a farmer and company director.
 His brother, Rodney Atkinson, is a eurosceptic conservative academic, economist, and political commentator.
-Rowan has three children, one with his partner, Louise Ford, and two with his former wife, Sunetra Sastry.
+Rowan has two children with his former wife Sunetra Sastry; and one child with his partner, comedian and actress Louise Ford.

-Rowan’s paternal grandmother was Edith Browell (the daughter of William Browell and Elizabeth Walton).
+Rowan’s paternal grandmother was named Edith Browell (the daughter of William Browell and Elizabeth).
 Edith was born in Lanchester, Durham, England.

 Sources: Family history of Rowan Atkinson – http://www.telegraph.co.uk